qingpeng/igs-diversity/docs/recipe/index.rst

    ls sample_*.fa | awk '{ ORS=" "; print; }' >>config.txt
    printf "\n" >>config.txt
    printf "30000000" >>config.txt
+### new version, need to add read length and kmer size also, to transform the coverage
+!!

 Let's run the script:

 ::